 - In a large skillet melt the butter and add the minced onion.
 Cook for about 3 minutes.

-- Add the onion, meat, egg, salt, pepper, and nutmeg to the breadcrumbs and milk.
+Add the onion, meat, egg, salt, pepper, and nutmeg to the oats and milk.

 - Mix everything together and then chill in the fridge for about an hour.

 - In the same skillet as the onion, melt 4 tablespoons of butter on medium heat.